Bush Stadium at Averitt Express Baseball Complex

 Howell Bush Stadium at Averitt Express Baseball Complex is a baseball venue in Cookeville, Tennessee, United States.
-It is home to the Tennessee Tech Golden Eagles baseball team of the NCAA Division I Ohio Valley Conference.
+It is home to the Tennessee Tech Golden Eagles baseball team of the NCAA Division I Southern Conference.
 It has a capacity of 1,100 spectators.
 It is named for former Tennessee Tech baseball and basketball player Howell Bush, whose 1997 donation allowed stadium lighting to be added to the facility.
 In the same year, the stadium was dedicated to him.
 Other features of the venue include dugouts, a batter's eye, a natural grass surface, and a locker room.